Fonteferrea: Description

-These are extremely small spiders, with a body length of 0.75 mm.
+F. minutissima is an extremely small spider, with a body length of 0.75 mm.
 The species is notable for the hairs present on the tegulum, a characteristic which very few spiders have.

 Name

 The original author spelled the family name "Fonteferridae", which was standardized to "Fonteferreidae" by the World Spider Catalog.

 Taxonomy

 Wunderlich suggests further species might be found in tropical Africa, as members of the "fairly related" family Synaphridae were first found in southern Europe and later in Madagascar.
+A 2026 reassessment of Fonteferrea, Fonteferrea minutissima, and Fonteferreidae by Lopardo et al. determined that the only known specimen is immature and lacks unique features (autapomorphies) distinguishing the taxon from others.
+As such, they regarded the family, genus, and species as nomina dubia, with resolution of this issue requiring the discovery of adult individuals.